jsdw/jsdw.github.io/content/posts/neural-nets/index.md

 - Non-linear.
 If it's linear, then no matter how many layers we have, we can only end up with a linear mapping from input to output values.
 This means that a given output neuron can only separate inputs by some linear plane.
 Non-linearity allows a network to emulate arbitrarily complex functions given the right weights.
 Graphing the input against the output, a linear activation function gives each neuron the ability to plot an arbitrary straight line, but however many straight lines we combine we always end up with another straight line.
 - Differentiable.
 This is in order that we can perform back propagation during training.
 There are probably caveats.

 Every layer - and in fact every neuron - can have its own activation function.
 It's common for neural networks that have many layers to use different activation functions across different layers.
-In our example, we use one activation function throughout.
+In our example, we use the sigmoid activation function throughout.

 To work out the _output_ from neuron <katex>h_1</katex> given its input, we just combine the above functions to get:

 <katex>
-out_{h1} = sigmoid(out_{i1}w_1 + out_{i2}w_3 + w_5)
+out_{h1} = sigmoid(in_{h1}) = sigmoid(out_{i1}w_1 + out_{i2}w_3 + w_5)
 </katex>

-Once we have calculated the outputs of each neuron in some layer, we move to the next layer forward and do the same again, using those outputs as our new inputs (remembering that the output from bias neurons is always 1).
-We are finished once we have computed the outputs from our final layer of neurons.
-Given some input to the network, we now have a corresponding set of output values from it.
+Once we have calculated the output value for each neuron in a layer, we move to the next layer forward and do the same again, using those outputs as our new inputs (remembering that the output from bias neurons is always 1).
+We are finished once we have computed the output values of our final layer of neurons.
+Given some inputs to the network, we now have a corresponding set of outputs from it.

 # Training